How to Duplicate Key and Program Key Fob for 2001 Audi TT

 There is no limp mode without a chip.
 If a mechanical key starts vehicle, no chip required.
 The article above is pretty much correct other than the limp mode aspect, and the part about any need to replace perfectly good components.

-IF someone sticks key in a device, and it says there is a chip, you are in amateurville.
-ALL VW and Audi keys, approx 1998 have the chip in the key heads, weather or not there is a system to interact with the chip. "scanning" the key can create a false indication unless technician understands the chip status.
+IF someone sticks key in a key-scanning device, and it says there is a chip, you are in amateurville.
+ALL VW and Audi keys, approx 1998 have the chip in the key heads, whether or not there is a system to interact with the chip.
+"Scanning" the key can create a false indication unless technician understands the chip status.

 The remote is not the immobilizer.
 IF you have a flip-type key, there are 3 components: